Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 • The app variable city will no longer exist

-• The app variable isBoy will have the value true for new users, but for users that have run the previous version of your app and has a stored state it will have whichever value it happened to have in the stored state
+• The app variable isBoy will have the value true for new users, but for users that have run the previous version of your app and has a stored state it will have whichever value it happened to have in that stored state

 • The app variable age will have the value 10 for both new and old users of your app